Egret-Lu/GIDS/readme.md

 ###EDA

 1. EDA_applicant_profile.ipynb：
+  - Outline:
     - Who applies to each of our programs?
     - What is the makeup of those who get admitted and those who accept our offer.
     - Using application data, analyze master forn different programs
     - Compare the data of admitted, rejected, accepted or denied students.
     - Common info age, M/F, URM, international, GPA, TOEFL/IETLS, GRE
     - Trends of the applicants
   - Main Figures:
       - Gender of Admitted Students Grouped by Three Programs
       - Percentage of Female across Years
       - Top Birth States of Our Applicants
       - Average GPA score of Our Applicans
       - Age Distribution of Admitted Applicants
       - Career Plan for All Applicants

 2. EDA_applicant_behaviour.ipynb：
+  - Outline
     - Derive insights on the application timeline
     - Understand the types of institutions/programs people are choosing to attend.
   - Main Figures:
       - The Number of Completed References before Submission
       - Timeline of Submitting Applications
       - Trend of Admitted Data Science Students' Interest
       - rend of Admitted DS Students Heard About UR
       - Where do Applicants who doesn't Attend UR Go

 ### Model